Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Spike-and-Slab Penalty

 where $C\equiv-Pen(0\C\beta_{t-1},\beta_{t+1})$ is a norming constant. \end{definition} \begin{remark} Note that the dependence on the previous value $\beta_{t-1}$ in $pen(\beta\C\beta_{t-1})$ is hidden in $\theta_t$ and $\mu_t$.
 Throughout the paper, we will write $\partial \theta_t/\partial\beta_{t-1}$ and $\partial\mu_t/\partial\beta_{t-1}$ without reminding ourselves of this implicit relationship. \end{remark}

-To gain some insights about the prospective penalty \eqref{penalty1}, it is helpful to point out one special case when $\mu_t=0$.
-Then both the spike and the slab are centered at zero, yielding a penalty reminiscent of the {\sl Spike-and-Slab LASSO} by \cite{rockova15}.
-However, instead of mixing two LASSO penalties, here, we have an adaptive variant of the elastic net \citep{zou_hastie}.
-With $\mu_t\neq 0$, the prospective penalty is no longer symmetric around zero (and not guaranteed to be concave).
+As an example, we consider the Laplace spike prior $\psi_0(\beta\C\lambda_0)=\lambda_0/2\e^{-\lambda_0|\beta|}$.
 Figure \ref{fig1} portrays the prospective penalty for two choices of $\beta_{t-1}$ and two sets of tuning parameters $\phi_1,\lambda_1,\lambda_0$ and $\Theta$ (assuming $\phi_0=0$).
 Because the conditional transfer equation \eqref{betas} is a mixture, $pen(\beta\C\beta_{t-1})$ is apt to be multimodal.
 Figure \ref{fig1a} shows an obvious peak at zero (due to the Laplace spike), but also a peak around $\mu_t=0.9\times\beta_{t-1}$, prioritizing values in the close vicinity of the previous value (due to the non-central slab).
 From an implementation viewpoint, however, it is more desirable that the penalty be uni-modal, reflecting the size of the previous coefficient without ambiguity by suppressing one of the peaks.
 Such behavior is illustrated in Figure \ref{fig1b} and Figure \ref{fig1c}, where the penalty flexibly adapts to $|\beta_{t-1}|$ by promoting either zero {\sl or} a value close to $\beta_{t-1}$.
-This effect is achieved with a relatively large stationary slab variance $\lambda_1/(1-\phi_1^2)=10$, a mild Laplace peak $\lambda_0=1$ and the marginal importance weight $\Theta=0.9$.
+This effect is achieved with a relatively large stationary slab variance, such as $\lambda_1/(1-\phi_1^2)=10$, a mild Laplace peak $\lambda_0=1$ and the marginal importance weight $\Theta=0.9$.
 Smaller values $\Theta$ would provide an overwhelming support for the zero mode.
 The parameter $\Theta$, thus should not be regarded as a proportion of active coefficients (as is customary with point-mass mixtures), but rather an interpretation-free tuning parameter.